mauriciopoppe/blog/site/content/notes/home-server-setup.md

 It's great the Gemini knows how to operate in the codebase because it means that I could focus on some other things and free up deep knowledge I'd have needed of this stack.

+## Fun

+On the first week of February in 2026, Kai Lentit uploaded a video about setting up a server to run OpenClaw.
+The video does some of the automations (probably some aren't needed) that I did.
+It was so hilarious and relatable!

+My favorite part:

+> Agent: We block all unsolicited traffic from the worldwide hostile web app, but we leave one door open.
+Port 2222.
+Then we activate the firewall.
+>
+> User: Why four twos?
+>
+> Agent: Oh, it's just an arbitrary number.
+You could choose any.
+>
+> User: Six, seven?
+>
+> Agent: No!
+The standard for arbitrary numbers is 2222.
+>
+> Me: 😂😂😂

+<iframe class="tw-mx-auto tw-aspect-video md:tw-w-full" src="https://www.youtube.com/embed/40SnEd1RWUU?si=wupZG9EgsjsE0iNx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>